slobberbone/docker-sickbeard/README.md

 # docker sickbeard-fr

-This is a Dockerfile to set up sarakha63's (https://gitlab.com/sarakha63/) fork of "Sickbeard" - (http://sickbeard.com/) for french people.
+This is a Dockerfile to set up sarakha63's (https://gitlab.com/sarakha63/) fork of "Sickbeard" - (http://sickbeard.com/) with french and english audio language

 ## Port